CBD for proctitis

 Inhaltsverzeichnis

-What is proctitis and how does rectal inflammation manifest?
+What is proctitis and how does an inflammation of the rectum manifest?

-Conventional treatment of proctitis – and its limitations
+Conventional treatment of proctitis – and its limits

-CBD suppositories for proctitis – application, effect, and experiences
+CBD suppositories for proctitis – usage, effect, and experiences

-CBD suppositories for itching and burning in the anus due to proctitis?
+CBD suppositories for itching and burning around the anus caused by proctitis?

 CBD or cortisone for proctitis – which is better tolerated?

-CANNEFF® Suppositories with CBD and Hyaluronic Acid for Proctitis?
+Use CANNEFF® suppositories with CBD and hyaluronic acid for proctitis?

 When is CBD useful for proctitis – and when is it not?

-What is proctitis and how does rectal inflammation manifest?
+What is proctitis and how does an inflammation of the rectum manifest?

-Proctitis is an inflammatory disease of the mucous membrane of the rectum, the last section of the large intestine immediately before the anus.
+Proctitis is an inflammatory disease of the mucosa of the rectum, the last section of the large intestine immediately before the anus.
 The inflammation can be acute or chronic and have various causes, such as infections, inflammatory bowel diseases, mechanical irritations, or radiation damage.
-Since the mucous membrane in the rectum is very sensitive, even mild inflammations can lead to significant discomfort during bowel movements or at rest.
+Since the mucosa in the rectum is very sensitive, even mild inflammations can lead to significant discomfort during bowel movements or at rest.
 Depending on the severity and cause, proctitis manifests in various symptoms that can greatly impair the quality of life of those affected.

 An inflammation of the rectum can be accompanied by the following symptoms: